 You must have a reliable internet connection and may need high-speed access for some content delivered in online classes.

 You will need an internet browser.
 ICC recommends using Google Chrome or Mozilla Firefox.
 You will also likely need access to a word processor like Google Docs or Microsoft Word.
 Your class may also require specific websites, plug-in’s, or software.
 Consult the class syllabus or the instructor for more information.

 You may not be able to complete an entire online class on your smart phone or tablet!
-While Blackboard offers an app (search Bb Student by Blackboard from iTunes or Google Play), the app does not offer the full system functionality.
+While Blackboard offers an app, the app does not offer the full system functionality.
 You may also find system functions are limited on a tablet’s browser.
-We recommend using a computer or laptop with Google Chrome or Mozilla Firefox to access Blackboard and complete your online class.
+Use a computer or laptop with Google Chrome or Mozilla Firefox to access Blackboard and complete your online class.